Agriculture & Food-Related Industries

 In 1887, the first cold-storage shipment of Riverside navels was sold on the floor of the Boston Exchange

-The City of Riverside has a total labor force of 148,200 and each year Riverside colleges and universities have a new supply of graduates ready to enter the workforce.
-In 2012, a combined total of 7,981 degrees were conferred to local graduates.
+The City of Riverside has a total labor force of 150,700 and each year Riverside colleges and universities have a new supply of graduates ready to enter the workforce.
+In 2017, a combined total of over 9,100 degrees were conferred to local graduates.

-The City of Riverside is home to four local colleges and Universities with a total enrollment of about 51,500 students.
+The City of Riverside is home to four local colleges and Universities with a total enrollment of over 52,000 students.

 In 2013, California Baptist University launched a state-of-the-art Food Innovation center as the focal point of the College of Allied Health’s nutrition and food services program.
 The center will be used as a laboratory for students, for service projects and for food industry research and development.

-As the Community and Economic Development Department, we’re here to help.
+As the City of Riverside's' Economic Development Division, we’re here to help.
 We want to see your business grow and flourish so we’ve provided a few tools to help you and your business.

 Agricultural Business Development Coordinator